whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
 When someone's house burned down in the Huron village Ossossane, their neighbors came together to build a new one.
 Instead of having markets for trading or bartering, they embraced hospitality, gift-giving, and ceremonial exchanges.
 Visitors to a village were given food and shelter for as long as they wished to stay.[xxx-huron farmers of the north|p40]

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
 People thus enjoyed accumulating goods so that they could give as much as possible, and thus earn their neighbors' gratitude.
-Feasts were common as people sought to build up their stash of food only to give it away.
+Feasts were common as people sought to build up their stash of food only to give it away.[xxx-huron farmers of the north|p40]

 How amazing would it be to live in a society where people don't accumulate money to hoard it and enrich themselves, but gather wealth so they can share it with their neighbors?